-Boris Johnson gets £2.5m ‘advance’ for speaking gigs
+Boris Johnson makes £5m from outside earnings

 It emerged last the taxpayer could end up contributing more than £222,000 in legal fees for the former prime minister’s defence.

-Mr Johnson is also under pressure over his ties to BBC chairman Richard Sharp, who has denied facilitating a loan of up to £800,000 for the then-prime minister before her backed his appointment to lead the broadcaster.
+Mr Johnson is also under pressure over his ties to BBC chair Richard Sharp, who has denied facilitating a loan of up to £800,000 for the then-prime minister before he backed his appointment to lead the broadcaster.

 In a bruising grilling by MPs on Wednesday, Mr Sharp insisted that he “didn’t arrange the loan” despite admitting that he introduced his friend Sam Blyth, who wanted to help the then-prime minister with his financial troubles, to the Cabinet Office.